trueheart78/how-long-to-beat/README.md

 ### `hltb-direct.rb`

-This is the refactored version to return multiple results.
+This is the refactored version to return multiple results for a single game.
+Note that quotes around the game entry are not required.

 ```
-$ ./hltb-direct.rb "witcher 3"
+$ ./hltb-direct.rb witcher 3
 1: The Witcher 3 Wild Hunt
 game?id=10270
 Main: 51.5 hours